material-components/material-components-web/packages/mdc-menu/README.md

 Specifies the anchor corner to which top start of the menu (top left in ltr, top right in rtl) should align given there is enough space to show the full menu.
-When menu display is constrained by viewport edge, TOP can be flipped to BOTTOM.
-Similarly START can flip to END.
+When menu display is constrained by viewport edge, `TOP` can be flipped to `BOTTOM`.
+Similarly `START` can flip to `END`.
-Specifying BOTTOM_START, TOP_END, and BOTTOM_END positions, indicates that the anchor cannot be covered by the menu.
+Specifying `BOTTOM_START` and `BOTTOM_END` positions, indicates that the menu displayed either fully below or above the anchor.
 In such cases maximum height of the menu is enforced.
+When specifying `TOP_START` and `TOP_END` positions, the menu is allowed to be taller if it does not fit below or above the anchor.

 #### MDCSimpleMenuFoundation.setAnchorMargin({top: number, right: number, bottom: number, left: number}) => void